 As Secretary Mosbacher so rightly observed, we live in a new world of global markets and increasingly diffuse political and economic power.
-The Robert A. Mosbacher Institute for Trade, Economics, and Public Policy is dedicated to rethinking the domestic implications of these changes and charting the way forward.
+The Robert A. Mosbacher Institute for Trade, Economics, and Public Policy is dedicated to understanding and explaining the complex relationship between the United States and the rest of the world.

-Our mission is to address the most pressing economic challenges confronting the US and world economies by conducting policy-relevant research; providing education; and engaging stakeholders in the areas of trade, economics, and public policy.
-I’m very excited about the role that the Mosbacher Institute can and will play in the design and implementation of policies that make a difference regionally, nationally, and globally.
+Our mission is to address the most pressing economic challenges confronting the United States and world economies by conducting policy-relevant research; providing education; and engaging stakeholders in the areas of trade, economics, and public policy.
+I’m very excited about the role that the Mosbacher Institute plays in the design and implementation of policies that make a difference regionally, nationally, and globally.

 I’m particularly excited about the prospects for our three core programs: